We use Vitest for unit and integration tests and the Agent API for

 When a PR touches apps/web/app/**, apps/web/components/**, or

-apps/web/lib/components/**, the Executor logs into the UI using
+apps/web/lib/components/**, the delivery owner logs into the UI using

 seeded credentials and links a screen recording, screenshot, or CI